-Our return to this iconic, timeless Bangkok Grande Dame was long awaited. local interior design celebrities P49Deesign and Associates have reimagined two wings, bringing the colonial splendour of the historical building completely up to date for the luxe traveller, but holding on to the old-world charm offered for over a century.
+Our return to this iconic, timeless Bangkok Grande Dame was long-awaited.
+Local interior design celebrities P49Deesign and Associates have reimagined two wings, bringing the splendour of the historical building completely up to date for the luxe traveller, but holding on to the old-world charm offered for over a century.

 Across the water by boat, we took a Muay Thai class in the hotel’s sprawling gym, which knocked us for six after just thirty minutes of sand-bag kicking. luckily, a fabulous deep tissue massage in the Oriental Spa sorted us out.
 We then dined in the Sala rim Naam on a multi-course feast that came with a Thai cultural show, not something we’d recommend to seasoned travellers to the land of Smiles, but a good first-night acclimatisation for newbies.